 The doctor will review your medical history based on your medical notes (if you give your permission), and they will see you at a clinic to talk about your injuries with you.
 They’ll then put together a report, and your solicitor will use this as proof during your compensation claim.

-We work with a panel of third party solicitor firms, who are chosen based on their specialisms.
+We work with National Accident Helpline, who operate a panel of third party solicitor firms chosen based on their specialisms.

 How Much Could You Claim?